HParker/puzzle-solver/README.md

 (although maybe with multiple cores). once you run the software, this folder will also contain an 'index' file for each puzzle that you run.
-- the folder riottest contains examples of using the riot package which is our distribution engine, used for farming out tasks to available processors
+- (deprecated) the folder riottest contains examples of using the riot package which is our distribution engine, used for farming out tasks to available processors
 - the folder fringefiles will contain stored fringes from searches
+- for the wplace branch, the stp-master and stp-worker files handle the bulk of the distributed aspects.

 ## Running

+(The following code still applies for the master but development in taking place on the wplace branch which eliminates the Riot package and uses Rackets distributed places instead.
+See the README in the wplace branch.)

 The various processes in the shells below must be run in the source folder; for example, `/home/username/puzzle-solver`.